Project Management features

 The fields below are default fields and can be useful for tracking Initiatives, Milestones, and Sub-Milestones.
 They can be dragged out onto a detail or summary view, and can give your team insights into how the project is progressing:

-5) Scheduling: Administrators can schedule briefing books or HTML exports to generate on a schedule.
-This eliminates the need to manually run reports that, for example, you need at the same time every month.
+- Scheduling: Administrators and Scorecard Administrators can schedule briefing books or HTML exports to generate on a schedule.
+This eliminates the need to manually run reports that, for example, you need at the same time every month or every quarter.
 Learn more here.

 - Project Evaluations: Take your project tracking to the next level.
 Add data tables, more charts, calculations, and automatic evaluations to further drive insight into your projects.
 Administrators can turn this feature on for other users to then leverage easily.
 Learn more here.

 - Project Dependencies: Align start and end dates of your initiatives and milestones by enabling project dependencies to automatically adjust dates of your initiatives or milestones.
 Learn more here.